 B – Believe.
 Often, in life, you have choices to make that aren’t right or wrong, but just different.
 Other times there are definitely better paths to follow than others.
 Pray for wisdom and direction from God and then take time to claim the promises He has given in the Bible.

 If you are choosing a course of action, ask for counsel from people who spend time praying.
 Ask them to pray for you in the decision or situation.
 Then be willing to listen to their counsel as well.

 C – Claim.
 When you trust God’s plan, write down those answers and document the times where you can see His leading in your life.
 Claim those promises and claim the victories and leading in the past.
 Remember those stories and review them when you are struggling.

 - Praying Moms – Using Scripture to Pray for Others

 - Remain in Me – Lessons from John 15

 - 3 Lessons of Courage from the Life of Joshua

 - Praying Circles Around the Lives of Your Children

 - 31 Bible Promises to Pray for Your Children

-To join the email list, please signup to get a weekly email filled with encouragement, ideas, and support.
+To join the email list and get more great ideas, please signup to get a weekly email filled with encouragement, ideas, and support.